XavierCodes99/PyEarthquake/README.md

 # PyEarthquake
-PyEarthquake is a program that utilizes matplotlib and pandas to access the USGS spreadsheets and visualize earthquake data.
-Update version 1.0.1 of PyEarthquake includes the new text-to-speech functionality that enables the program to audibly communicate earthquake data to users.
-With this new feature, users can listen to the earthquake data and get real-time updates on seismic activity.
-This update aims to improve the accessibility of PyQuake for visually impaired users and those who prefer audio output.
+PyEarthquake is a program that utilizes matplotlib, pyttsx3 and pandas to access the USGS spreadsheets and visualize earthquake data.

 ![pyearthquake](https://user-images.githubusercontent.com/88925152/219908589-26d0d69d-9bed-4c78-a67e-84467369d3db.png)